-The wind farm is located south of the towns of Cookhouse and Bedford in the Eastern Cape Province of South Africa, and is one of the 19 renewable-energy and seven wind projects selected under the second round of the REIPPP.
+The wind farm is located south of the towns of Cookhouse and Bedford in the Eastern Cape Province of South Africa.
+It is one of 19 renewable energy and seven wind projects selected under the second round of the REIPPP.

 The Amakhala Emoyeni project extends over 13,000ha of grazing land and incorporates portions of leased agricultural farms.
 It has a footprint of approximately 75ha.